Has your local pet food store run out of your favorite Blue Buffalo recipe, or is the price of Blue Buffalo getting too high for you to keep up?

 One of the great traits of Taste of the Wild is that all of their recipes are quite similar in nutritional value and ingredient quality.
 For this reason, we would recommend you select your recipe based on your dog’s preference of meat and fish ingredients.

 For example, if your dog enjoys Salmon, you should consider Pacific Stream or Ancient Stream.
-Alternatively, if your enjoys red meat ingredients, consider their High Prairie or Ancient Prairie recipes.
+Alternatively, if your dog enjoys red meat ingredients, consider their High Prairie or Ancient Prairie recipes.

 Diamond contrasts quite significantly from Blue Buffalo, or Taste of the Wild, which are newer entrants into this monster market.